 Public Health Officials Announce 163 New Cases of Coronavirus Disease

-SPRINGFIELD – The Illinois Department of Public Health (IDPH) today announced a fifth death and 163 new cases of coronavirus disease (COVID-19) in Illinois.
-The person who died on Friday was a Cook County woman in her 70s.
+SPRINGFIELD – The Illinois Department of Public Health (IDPH) today announced 163 new cases of coronavirus disease (COVID-19) in Illinois, including the death of a Cook County woman in her 70s.
+Three additional counties are now reporting cases; Adams, Christian, and McLean counties.

+Currently, IDPH is reporting a total of 585 cases in 25 counties in Illinois.
+Cases have occurred in ages 3 to 99.
+Cases by county can be found on the IDPH website, as well as a list of local health departments who will have the most up-to-date information.

 Get The Latest News!